Jake Petricka: High Point Rockers

 On March 16, 2021, Petricka signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 He recorded one scoreless inning in his only appearance for High Point.

 Los Angeles Angels

 On June 1, 2021, Petricka's contract was purchased by the Los Angeles Angels organization.
 He was then assigned to the Triple-A Salt Lake Bees.
 After appearing in 19 games for Salt Lake, posting a 3.69 ERA with 32 strikeouts, Petricka's contract was selected by the Angels on August 25.
-Petricka was designated for assignment by the Angels on September 16 and released by the team on September 21.
+In 7 games for the Angels, he struggled to a 15.00 ERA with 8 strikeouts across 6 innings of work.
+On September 16, Petricka was designated for assignment following the activation of Alex Cobb from the injured list.
+He was released by the organization on September 21.

 Minnesota Twins

 On March 31, 2022, Petricka signed a minor league contract with the Minnesota Twins.
-He was released on July 29, 2022.
+In 21 appearances for the Triple–A St. Paul Saints, he compiled a 4.18 ERA with 22 strikeouts and 2 saves across 23 2/3 innings pitched.
+On July 29, Petricka was released by the Twins organization.